 Supporting R&D to large batch manufacturing

-Arrayjet has developed a dual-camera optical QC system, available now on the Marathon series of microarray printers.
+Arrayjet has developed a dual-camera optical QC system, available now on the Mercury series of microarray printers.

 The Iris™ consists of twin cameras mounted on either side of the print head.
 Each camera captures images within 300 ms of sample deposition, moving across the printed slides in conjunction with the print head.